 Similarly, there was no difference in the continuation of violence for women who said they were single, versus other women.
-However, if the abuse continued,

-African/American/Black women and white or other women who said they were single were more likely to experience a very severe incident in the future.
-Almost threequarters (73%) of the 74 African/American/Black women who said they were single and experienced at least one follow-up incident experienced one or more severe incident, compared to 58% of the 36 women who had some other marital status.
-Four of the five white or other women who said they were single and who experienced at least one follow-up incident, versus one of the five who had some other marital status.
+However, if the abuse continued, African/American/ Black women and white or other women who said they were single were more likely to experience a very severe incident in the future.
+Almost three-quarters (73%) of the 74 African/American/Black women who said they were single and experienced at least one follow-up incident experienced one or more severe incident, compared to 58% of the 36 women who had some other marital status.
+Four of the five white or other women who said they were single and who experienced at least one follow-up incident had a severe incident, versus one of the five who had some other marital status.

 There was an association between being in an "ex" or former relationship and experiencing a follow-up incident, but the association was in the opposite direction as was the association with the severity of incidents in the previous year.
 Though women in an "ex" or former relationship were more likely to have experienced severe violence in the past year, they were significantly (Chi square = .001; Gamma = .365, p = .001) less likely to continue to experience violence in the future (43%) compared to other women (62%).
-Specifically, the 15 women who said that at the initial interview that Name was their ex- or former husband were less likely to experience a follow-up incident (40%) than the 60 women who said that Name was their husband (58%), the eight who said that Name was an ex- or former commonlaw husband were less likely to experience a follow-up incident (50%) than the 15 women who said that Name was an ex- or former boyfriend were less likely to experience a follow-up incident (50%) than the 106 who said that Name was an ex- or former boyfriend were less likely to experience a follow-up incident (43%).
+Specifically, the 15 women who said that at the initial interview that Name was their ex- or former husband were less likely to experience a follow-up incident (40%) than the 60 women who said that Name was their husband (58%), the eight who said that Name was an ex- or former commonlaw husband were less likely to experience a follow-up incident (50%) than the 15 women who said that Name was their commonlaw husband (87%), and the 106 who said that Name was an ex- or former boyfriend were less likely to experience a follow-up incident (43%) the 94 women who said that Name was their boyfriend (62%).